Major League Pickleball finished its seventh event in the 2025 regular season at the Sportime Randall's Island in New York City.

 Overall Premier Level Standings

-Top Storylines from MLP New York
+Top Storylines from Major League Pickleball in New York

 The revamped Hogs played well, moving up four spots in the standings in terms of points per match.